Amar is the founder of Shared Studios, a collective dedicated to carving wormholes through the world.

-Amar is an artist, former diplomat and a journalist.
-He is currently a student at Yale Law School, working on how to enhance democratic discourse within the U.S. and interpersonal understanding across borders through public art interventions.
+He is currently completing his degree at Yale Law School, working on how to enhance democratic discourse within the U.S. and interpersonal understanding across borders through public art interventions.
+He is also organizing The Legal Medium symposium at Yale, which explores how artists use law in their work.
+That symposium will be on Saturday, February 28, 2015.

 Amar graduated from Harvard University in 2006 as the first joint major in Social Studies and Visual and Environmental Studies.
 For his thesis, he created a text and video piece on the workings of Zimbabwe’s Information Ministry during land reform.
 He also founded Aina Arts, integrating local artisans into under-resourced schools in Mussoorie, India.